AtsushiSakai/PythonRobotics/docs/modules/path_planning/bspline_path/bspline_path_main.rst

 .. image:: interpolation1.png

-This figure also shows curvatures of each path point using :ref:`plot_curvature`.
+This figure also shows curvatures of each path point using :ref:`utils.plot.plot_curvature <plot_curvature>`.

 The default spline degree is 3, so curvature changes smoothly.